An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying

 which sets all but $s$ largest absolute value components of $\bz$ to zero.
-Since the right hand side may have multiple solutions, $P_S(\bz)$ is a set.
-But for the sake of notational convenience, we write $P_S(\bz)=\bx$ when $P_S(\bz)=\{\bx\}$ is a singleton. \begin{definition} \cite[Definition 3.2]{Lu2015} A vector $\bz \in S $ is called a strong $\tau$-stationary point of $(\ref{SLR})$ if there is a $\tau> 0$ such that
+Since the right hand side may have multiple solutions, $\Pi_s(\bz)$ is a set.
+Based on the projection, we introduce the concept of the $\tau$-stationary point {which is also known as the $L$ stationary point in \cite[Definition 2.3]{Beck13}}. \begin{definition} {\cite[Definition 2.3]{Beck13}} A point $\bz$ is called a $\tau$-stationary point of the problem $\eqref{SLR-L2}$ if there is a $\tau> 0$ satisfying